judocode/laravel-scaffold/README.md

 `scaffold:update` searches for changes in the model definitions file (defined in your config file), and updates your models/migrations accordingly.

+## Templates

+This command utilizes template files, so you can specify the format for your views, controller, repository, and tests in a folder called "templates" in your app directory (location provided in your config file - defaults to app/templates).

+You can also add your own views, as long as the name in the config file corresponds with the name of the template within the templates folder.

 ## New features

 ###Keep a running list of your model definitions